Acer Chromebook Plus Spin 714 (2024) review: One of the top Chromebooks gets an AI upgrade

 (Image credit: Stevie Bonifield)

 The keyboard and touchpad are well-sized and comfortable to use.
-The keyboard deck also includes top-firing speakers, which improves the audio quality.
+The keyboard deck also includes top-firing speakers, which I'm always glad to see since they usually offer the best audio experience.

 With the Spin 714, you won’t have to worry about durability.
 It’s MIL-STD 810H Certified, passing military-grade durability tests for temperature, humidity, shocks, vibrations, and altitude.
 Antimicrobial Corning Gorilla Glass also protects the display.